Legal

 9. Your Rights

-Under UK data protection law, you have the following rights in relation to your personal data.
-You can exercise any of these rights by contacting us at privacy@bodyandsoulstudios.uk.
+Under UK data protection law, you have the following rights.
+You can exercise any of them by contacting privacy@bodyandsoulstudios.uk.

-Right of access (Subject Access Request): You can ask us to confirm whether we are processing your personal data and, if so, to provide you with a copy of that data along with information about how and why we process it.
-We will respond within 30 calendar days.
-For complex or voluminous requests, we may extend this by up to two further months, but we will tell you within the first 30 days and explain why.
+Right of access (Subject Access Request): You can ask us to confirm whether we are processing your personal data and, if so, to provide a copy along with information about how and why we process it.
+We will respond within one month.
+For complex or voluminous requests, we may extend this by up to two further months, but we will tell you within the first month and explain why.

 Right to rectification: If your personal data is inaccurate or incomplete, you can ask us to correct or complete it.
 We will do so without undue delay.

-Right to erasure (right to be forgotten): You can ask us to delete your personal data in certain circumstances, including where we no longer need it for the purpose it was collected, where you withdraw consent, or where you successfully object to processing.
-We may refuse erasure where we need to keep the data for compliance with a legal obligation, for the establishment, exercise, or defence of legal claims, or for other grounds permitted under Article 17(3) of UK GDPR.
+Right to erasure: You can ask us to delete your personal data in certain circumstances, including where we no longer need it, where you withdraw consent, or where you successfully object to processing.
+We may refuse erasure where we need to keep the data to comply with a legal obligation, for the establishment, exercise, or defence of legal claims, or on other grounds permitted under Article 17(3) of UK GDPR.

-Right to restrict processing: You can ask us to suspend processing of your personal data in certain circumstances, such as while we verify its accuracy or consider your objection to processing.
+Right to restrict processing: You can ask us to suspend processing in certain circumstances, such as while we verify accuracy or consider an objection.
 While processing is restricted, we will store your data but not use it without your consent (except for legal claims, protecting others’ rights, or important public interest reasons).

-Right to object: You can object to processing of your personal data where we rely on legitimate interests as our lawful basis.
-This includes objecting to the use of your images for marketing and promotion.
-If you object, we will stop processing unless we can demonstrate compelling legitimate grounds that override your interests.
-You can also object to direct marketing at any time, and we will stop immediately.
+Right to object: You can object to processing based on legitimate interests, including the use of behind-the-scenes content for marketing and the sharing of hashed contact details with advertising platforms.
+If you object, we will stop unless we can demonstrate compelling legitimate grounds that override your interests.
+You can object to direct marketing at any time, and we will stop immediately.

-Right to withdraw consent: Where we rely on your consent to process personal data (such as email marketing), you can withdraw consent at any time.
+Right to withdraw consent: Where we rely on your consent (email marketing, intimate image marketing, health information), you can withdraw it at any time.
 Withdrawal does not affect the lawfulness of processing carried out before withdrawal.

-We do not use your personal data for automated decision-making or profiling that produces legal effects or similarly significant effects on you.
+We do not use your personal data for automated decision-making that produces legal effects or similarly significant effects on you.

-Where third-party finance providers (such as Klarna or Pay It Monthly) make automated credit decisions as part of a finance application, those decisions are made by the finance provider under their own privacy policy, not by us.
+Where third-party finance providers make automated credit decisions as part of a finance application, those decisions are made by the finance provider as a data controller under their own privacy policy, not by us.
 We act as a credit broker, not a lender.

 11. Cookies and Website Tracking

-When you visit bodyandsoulstudios.uk, we may use cookies and similar technologies to improve your experience, analyse website traffic, and support our marketing activities.
+When you visit bodyandsoulstudios.uk, we use cookies and similar technologies.

 12. Children’s Data

-Our photography services are designed for adults.
-We do not knowingly collect personal data from children under the age of 18 unless a parent or guardian has booked a session that includes a minor, in which case the parent or guardian is responsible for providing consent and ensuring the minor’s rights are protected.
+Our services are available only to adults aged 18 or over, and we do not knowingly collect personal data from anyone under 18.
+Where a session booked and consented to by a parent or guardian includes a person under 18, the parent or guardian is responsible for providing consent on their behalf.
 If you believe we have collected data about a child without appropriate consent, please contact us immediately and we will delete it.

 13. Data Security

-We take the security of your personal data seriously and implement appropriate technical and organisational measures to protect it against unauthorised access, loss, destruction, or alteration.
+We take the security of your personal data seriously, particularly given the sensitive and intimate nature of portrait photography, and implement appropriate technical and organisational measures to protect it against unauthorised access, loss, destruction, or alteration.
 These measures include:

 While we take all reasonable steps to protect your data, no system is completely secure.
 If you become aware of any security incident affecting your data, please contact us immediately.